-- Private School Teaching - Teaching in a state other than Georgia - Employment in the Private Sector (See Contractual Employment below) - Self-Employment (See Contractual Employment below) - Temporary Employment: You may be employed in any temporary full-time position for three calendar months in a fiscal year and continue receiving monthly benefit payments.
-The full-time position must be paid at the normal contracted compensation.
-The three months do not have to be consecutive.
+- Private School Teaching - Teaching in a state other than Georgia - Employment in the Private Sector (Not contracted with a TRS covered employer) - Self-Employment (See the following Contractual Employment types)

-- Optional Retirement Plan (Board of Regents only): If you did not retire from a position under the Board of Regents, you may be eligible to work full-time at a Board of Regents institution without jeopardizing your benefit payment.
+- Temporary Employment: You may be employed in any temporary full-time position for three calendar months in a fiscal year and continue receiving monthly benefit payments.
+The full-time position must be paid at the normal compensation within your salary limit.
+The three months do not have to be consecutive. - Optional Retirement Plan (Board of Regents only): If you did not retire from a position under the Board of Regents System, you may be eligible to work full-time at a Board of Regents institution without jeopardizing your benefit payment.
 In order to do so, you must elect membership in the Optional Retirement Plan (ORP) within 60 days of employment.
-The Board of Regents determines ORP eligibility, not TRS. - ERS/PSERS: (Technical College System of Georgia Only): If you did not retire from a position under the Technical College System of Georgia, you are eligible to work full-time with a technical institution without jeopardizing any benefit payments.
+The Board of Regents determines ORP eligibility, not TRS. - Full-Time Classroom Teacher (Local Board of Education only): As of July 1, 2022, a retiree who has 30 years of service and has been retired for a minimum of 12 months is eligible to work full-time as a PK-12 classroom teacher in critical needs subject areas defined by the Regional Educational Service Agency for the school district.
+The employer must report the employment within 30 days of employment and pay the employee and employer contributions to TRS.
+The legislation that allows this type of employment is scheduled to be repealed on June 30, 2026. - ERS/PSERS: (Technical College System of Georgia Only): If you did not retire from a position under the Technical College System of Georgia, you are eligible to work full-time with a technical institution without jeopardizing any benefit payments.
 You must elect ERS or PSERS within 30 days of employment.